 How To Install Packages From A Specific Repository In Linux

 This brief tutorial explains how to install packages from a specific repository from command line in Unix-like operating systems.
-This can be useful if a certain package is not available from the official repositories or you need to install the most recent package version from a specific third-party repository.
+This can be useful when a certain package is not available from the official repositories or you just wanted to install the most recent version of a package from a specific third-party repository.
+It is not that difficult.
+Read on.

 Install Packages From A Specific Repository In Linux